bosun-monitor/bosun/CONTRIBUTING.md

 ### bosun submission guidelines

 1. If changing HTML, JS, or other static content, install esc (`go get github.com/mjibson/esc`), then run `go generate` in `cmd/bosun`.
 1. [typescript](https://www.npmjs.com/package/typescript) is required if changing JS files.
 Invoke bosun with `-w` to watch for `.ts` changes and automatically run typescript.
+We currently use typescript 2.3.1: `npm i -g typescript@2.3.1`

 #### Note for vim users